-Gender budgeting involves combining knowledge about budgeting and the knowledge about gender issues with the aim to encourage cost-effective and equitable distribution of public funds.
+Gender budgeting involves combining knowledge about budgeting and gender issues with the aim to encourage cost-effective and equitable distribution of public funds.

 National budgets reflect countries’ values and priorities.
-Due to different situations of women and men, boys and girls in the society, the budget can have different impact on people.
+Due to different situations of women and men, boys and girls in society, the budget can have different impact on people.
 Generally, this difference is not clear, however, as the budget appears outwardly to be impartial.
-Gender budgeting are intended to make the gender difference visible where it exists.
+Gender budgeting is intended to make existing gender differences visible.

-Subsequently, ways can be sought to restructure the budget to promote gender equality, and ensure that gender considerations are included in all decision- and policy-making.
-Gender budgeting is a tool that promotes better economic management and informed decisions, contributing to prosperity and well-being in the society.
+Subsequently, ways can be sought to restructure the budget to promote gender equality and ensure that gender considerations are included in all decision- and policymaking.
+Gender budgeting is a tool that promotes better economic management and informed decisions, contributing to prosperity and well-being in society.

 - Encourages economic welfare, as discrimination has negative effects on societies;

-- Is not separate budgeting for women or men;
+- Does not entail separate budgeting for women or men;

-- Is budgeting which takes into account people's situation and encourages equality;
+- Considers different people's situation and encourages equality;

 - Involves more stakeholders and should therefore increase democracy in decision-making;

-Due to different situations, the collection and allocation of public funds has different impacts on various groups in society.
-This may apply, for instance, to planning of transportation and communications, residential areas, employment participation, the birth rate and so on.
-Considerably more men than women live outside the capital area in Iceland, for example, and the difference is most apparent in the age group 20-39 years.
-This has very much to do with the difference in the situation of men and women which was not always taken into account when decisions were made.
-The decisions may have concerned job creation, transport and communications, healthcare and services for families with children.
-The outcome, understandably enough, can have a negative impact on population growth outside the capital area.
+As an example, considerably more men than women live outside the capital area in Iceland and the difference is most apparent in the age group 20-39 years.
+This has very much to do with the different situation of men and women, which has not always been considered when making decisions concerning job creation, transport and communications, education, healthcare and services for families.
+As an effect it has become less appealing for many women to live in rural or remote areas and the outcome, understandably enough, can have a very negative effect on population growth outside the capital area.